Current clients, click here to start a telehealth session in the

 The telehealth platform we use at Insight Psychology Center, Inc. is secure and HIPAA-compliant.
-No session content is recorded or stored by the telehealth platform provider or clinician except under a few particular circumstances, and only after obtaining prior written consent.
+Session content is not recorded or stored by the telehealth platform provider or clinician except under a few particular circumstances, and only after obtaining prior written consent.

 Crisis Management and Intervention

 Usually, I will not engage in telehealth with clients who are currently in a crisis situation requiring high levels of support and intervention (e.g., someone who is actively suicidal)—those clients will be treated in-person instead.

 Before engaging in telehealth, we will develop an emergency response plan to address potential crisis situations that may arise during the course of our telehealth work.